 Roll the dough from the long side into a sausage shape.

 Carefully place the dough onto the large baking sheet or stone and connect the ends together, forming a ring.
 If you will hide a bean or a small foil-wrapped, ceramic figurine in the cake, now is the time to tuck it under the dough.
 Cover with oiled plastic wrap again.
 Leave in a warm place and allow to double in size.
 This will take about 1 to 1 1/2 hours.

 Heat oven to 350 F. Lightly beat the egg white in a small bowl.
 Uncover the dough and brush the top of the cake with the beaten egg white.
 Decorate the ring with the candied fruit pieces.
 Push them into the dough slightly so that they do not fall off.

 Place in oven and bake for about 30 minutes or until golden.
 Allow to cool on a rack before serving.

 In the last half of the 20th century, filling the roscon with whipped cream or a thick custard became popular.
 Today about a third of the roscones sold in Spain are filled.
 If you want to fill yours, use a bread knife to slice the bread in half horizontally and carefully remove the top.
 Next, squeeze in the whipped cream or filling you've chosen and carefully replace the top.
 Keep refrigerated until serving if filled with cream or custard.

-Roscon or Rosca de Reyes in Latin America
+Roscon or Rosca de Reyes in Mexico and Latin America

 The tradition of eating a roscon spread to Latin America and is particularly popular in Mexico.
-Here are a recipe for the Mexican Rosca de Reyes and another version, Rosca.
+Here is a recipe for the Mexican Rosca de Reyes.